 You have certain rights in respect of your personal information:

-When Handshake processes your data at the direction of your University we act as their Processor and comply with requests they send us under GDPR.
-You become a Handshake user by agreeing to this Handshake European Union Privacy Policy and Terms of Service which describes that the personal data Handshake collects as a co-Controller of your data.
+When Handshake processes your data at the direction of your University, we act as their Processor and comply with requests they send us.
+On the other hand, you become a Handshake user by agreeing to this Handshake European Union Privacy Notice and Terms of Service which describes that the personal data Handshake collects as a Controller of your data.

 You may exercise your rights regarding your personal information as follows: